lazercaveman/nuxt-starter/README.md

 # NOTE: issues with package managers
-There are currently some issues when using some package managers with nuxt 3 stable, as mentioned in the following threats:
+It currently seems like there are some issues when using some package managers with nuxt 3 stable, as mentioned in the following threats:

 - https://github.com/nuxt/framework/issues/581
 - https://github.com/nuxt/framework/issues/5411